MarkJessop/intouch-wishlist/README.md

 ## Testing

 This application has a series of unit tests that can be run.
-To begin SSH back into the vagrant server and return to the intouch-wishlist directory
+To begin SSH back into the vagrant server and return to the app directory

 ```
 vagrant ssh
-cd intouch-wishlist
+cd app
 ```

 Shutdown the currently running node server (Ctrl-C) and start up the server with the test environment variable